Home | Overview | Background | Assessment Method | Assessment Tool | Download | Link

 CASBEE for New Construction

 This is a self-assessment check system that allows architects and engineers to raise the BEE value of the building under consideration during its design process.
 It makes assessments based on the design specification and the anticipated performance.
 It can also serve as a labeling tool when the building is subjected to expert third-party assessment.
-Remodeling and replacement construction are evaluated under "CASBEE for New Construction."

 CASBEE for Existing Building